-ABx acknowledges the support of its loyal supportive shareholders and all others stakeholders, including the local communities in which ABx operates.
-On behalf of the Board of Directors, I also thank the ABx staff for their valuable contributions over the past 8 years, especially in 2017.
+ABx acknowledges the support of its loyal supportive shareholders and stakeholders, especially the local communities in which ABx operates.
+On behalf of the Board of Directors, I also thank the ABx staff for their valuable contributions over the past 9 years, especially in 2018.